couchbase/sync-gateway-ami/docs/README-ENDUSER.md

 **Allow restricted access to port 8091**

-1. In the AWS EC2 Web Console instance list, click the `couchbaseserver` instance
+1. In the AWS EC2 Web Console **Auto Scaling Groups** section, look for an Auto Scaling Group with "CBServerAutoScalingGroup" somewhere in the name
+1. Click the **Instances** tab, and you should see three instances listed
+1. Click any one of the **Instance IDs** listed, and it will take you to the details for that instance.
 1. Under **Security Groups**, click the security group
 1. Choose the **Inbound** tab
 1. Click the **Edit** button